Bayat-Alireza/BusinessRuleValidator/ReadMe.md

 - ConsoleApp1
 ```

-8. right click ConsoleApp1 and click Add-->Reference
+5. right click ConsoleApp1 and click Add-->Reference
-9. from left hand side select projects and from the open up list in the middle select ClassLibrary1
+6. from left hand side select projects and from the open up list in the middle select ClassLibrary1 and click ok
-10. under the ClassLibrary1 locate Class1.cs then press F2 to change it to XSLTransform.cs
+7. under the ClassLibrary1 in solution explorer locate Class1.cs then press F2 to change it to XSLTransform.cs

 `Note`: on the pop up dialog click yes to change all the reference to the element Class1

-11. copy following code to inside XSLTransform.cs
+8. copy following code to inside XSLTransform.cs

 ```c#